odra/angular-file-input/README.md

 Custom buttom view
 -----------------------
-You can specify a tmeplate file to be used as the button view, its firts element/node should be a button or a link.
+You can specify a template file to be used as the button view, its firts element/node should be a button or a link.

 ```html
 <!-- button.html  -->